SEMICeu/STR-AP/README.md

 The repository includes:

 - **Data Model**: An application profile designed to harmonize and streamline the framework for data generation and data sharing related to short-term accommodation rental services across the EU.
-- **Prototype**: An initial implementation to demonstrate the practical application of the data model.
+- **Prototype**: An implementation to demonstrate the practical application of the legislation.

 ## Data Model